Blosc/blogsite/pages/btune.md

 A neural network is a simplified model of the way the human brain processes information.
 It simulates a large number of interconnected processing units that resemble abstract versions of neurons.
 These processing units are arranged in layers, which are connected by weights that are adjusted during the training process.
 To train the network, a large number of examples are fed into it, and the weights are adjusted to minimize the difference between the expected output and the actual output.
 Once training is complete, the network can be used to predict the output for new inputs.

 In our context, the "model" refers to the serialization of the layers and weights of the trained neural network.
 It is delivered to you as a set of small files (in JSON and TensorFlow format) that can be [placed anywhere in your filesystem for Btune to access](https://github.com/Blosc/blosc2_btune/blob/main/README.md#btune-models).
 By using this model, Btune can predict the optimal combination of compression parameters for a given chunk of data.
 The inference process is very fast, making it suitable for selecting the appropriate compression parameters on a chunk-by-chunk basis while consolidating large amounts of data.

-## How To Use Btune?

-Btune is a plugin for Blosc2 that can be obtained from the [PyPI repository](https://pypi.org/project/blosc2-btune/).
-You can learn how to use it in the [Btune README](https://github.com/Blosc/blosc2_btune/#readme).
-The plugin is currently only available for Linux and macOS, and only for Intel architecture.
-However, we plan to add support for other architectures in the future.

-The Btune plugin above can be used for both Btune Free and Btune Models.
-For Btune Studio, you will need to contact us to get the additional software for training the models.

 ## Licensing Model